pdjr-signalk-plugins/mqttgw/README.md

 Exchange data between MQTT and Signal K.

-__pdjr-skplugin_mqttgw__ establishes a client connection to a specified MQTT server.
+__pdjr-skplugin_mqttgw__ establishes a client connection to a specified MQTT server, publishing Signal K path values to MQTT topics and receiving MQTT messages as Signal K path values.

-Specified Signal K path values are published as MQTT topics and specified MQTT topic messages are imported to Signal K path values.
+The configuration file, ```mqttgw.json```

 Publications are identified by a Signal K path and optionally mapped to an equivalent MQTT topic.